 For this reason, with KM software, it should be possible to manage roles and processes of content editing and approval.
 Furthermore, it is top management’s responsibility to establish and document procedures for content review and apply them regularly.

 However, these activities may require time and resources already spent on other tasks, but they can be optimised by systems that automate the analysis of the knowledge base.
 For example, Pigro Knowledge Insights measure the quality of the content by identifying gaps, poorly structured files, disorganised repositories, and misleading information.

 6. Stimulate collaboration and create new knowledge

 Last but not least, a KMS can help others to learn and produce new knowledge.
 It is the project manager who has to promote a culture of collaboration and encourage employees to learn, pursue their goals, and do business.
-By promoting a spirit of collaboration and sharing, the growth of new ideas is stimulated and a culture of innovation spreads throughout the company.
-If everyone is recognised for his or her importance and contribution to the better circulation of knowledge, exchanging information and ideas will also come naturally.
-A real loop of productivity.
+By fostering a spirit of collaboration and sharing, the growth of new ideas is stimulated and a culture of innovation spreads throughout the company.
+If everyone is recognised for his or her importance and contribution to the better circulation of knowledge, exchanging information and ideas will also come naturally: a real loop of productivity.

 Read more on How to implement Knowledge Management with Dynamic document management.

 Want to know more on Pigro Knowledge Management solution?
 Contact us!